 The Group can provide these three key product offerings within a single integrated platform that the Directors believe is quick and easy to implement and which aims to provide all the merchandising functionality a retailer could want from one platform.

 After over ten years of investment and technical development, the Group has a configurable SaaS platform, a respected reputation in the market and a scalable sales model with a short sales cycle.
 Its large UK retail customers include Tesco Clothing, Superdry, Laura Ashley, Emma Bridgewater, Ellis Brigham, Paperchase, Screwfix, T.K.
-Maxx, BBC Worldwide, BT and more, which the Directors believe to be a strong endorsement of the Group's technology.
+Maxx, BT and more, which the Directors believe to be a strong endorsement of the Group's technology.

 The business (formerly branded as “Locayta") was originally founded in 2003 with the ambition to provide the best possible site search service for online retailers as a cloud based (on demand or SaaS) service offering.
 The Group believed that the benefits of the online retail experience, such as convenience, transparency, choice and efficiency, would bring about a change in consumer behaviour towards increased online retail usage.